SinclairPythonAkoto/jobs-log-0.1/README.md

 # jobs-log-0.1

-An online version of Excel where the user can input their data in the table, and run a report of the answers.
+This is basically an online version of Excel; where the user can input their data in a table, and run a report from the information provided by the database.